manatlan/htag/docs/runners.md

 **Pros**

  - perfect on MS Windows platforms, as `.pyw` files
+ - it closes the server side when windowed app is closed !!
  - the http server is robust
  - looks like a cef/electron app, without cef (reuse installed chrome)
  - the app can `self.exit()`